afqueiruga/cornflakes/README.md

 Philosophy
 ----------

+The computational kernels (like `"spring_force"`) are the building blocks of scientific programs.
+Popcorn solves the problem of both doing the mathematical derivations and writing the code for complex equations.
+Note how above we just took the tangent of the residual in one line.
+We can even make $\mathbf{f}$ extremely nonlinear and nothing would change.
+That type of law took me three weeks to get the tangent right five years ago doing the derivation and implementation by hand!
+Getting derivatives is one of the biggest barriers to using high order implicit methods.

+Cornflakes assembles those computational kernels into the things we need, systems of equations.
+Cornflakes does not tell you how to layout data nor does it help you solve the systems of equations.
+(That's PETSc's job.)
+The data layout is seperate from the kernel implementation.
+It is possible to reuse the same popcorn kernels and change the `Dofmap` objects to assemble kernels from different projects with different numerical methods into the same linear system, with an interwoven layout for cache optimization and fill-reducing ordering.

+Cornflakes also does not care about the underlying data types.
+The `CFData` and `CFMat` objects wrap numpy, scipy, PETSc, and LIS objects, and are extensible.
+At the Python level, it is possible to seemlessly use Numpy and Scipy types.

+These are the current guiding points to the architecture design:

 1. The user must retain control of main.
 2. Agnostic to how the kernel was written.
 It just has to have the kernel struct.
 The first DSL was already replaced (kerngen).